tkachenkoas/spring-http-client-configuration-and-testing/Part 5 - Setting hard limit on a request and failing fast.md

     }
 ```

+## Configuring hard total timeout on the request

-If we want to set real "hard" limit on the request, we can leverage `HttpUriRequestBase#cancel` method and schedule
+If we want to set real "hard" limit on the request execution, we can leverage apache client's `HttpUriRequestBase#cancel` method
-it to be called after certain amount of time.
-However, this raises an issue getting to the actual `HttpUriRequestBase`
+and schedule it to be called after certain amount of time.
+However, this raises an issue reaching the actual
-from `RestTemplate` high-level API.
-Below is an example of how to do it by using reflection and decorating the request
+HttpUriRequestBase` from `RestTemplate` high-level API.
+Below is an example of how to do it by using reflection
-from `HttpComponentsClientHttpRequestFactory`.
-Alternatively, there is a way to use `ClientHttpRequestInterceptor`
+and decorating the request from `HttpComponentsClientHttpRequestFactory`.
+Alternatively, there is a way to
-of `RestTemplate` or `org.apache.hc.core5.http.HttpRequestInterceptor` to configure `HttpClientBuilder`
+use `ClientHttpRequestInterceptor` of `RestTemplate` or `org.apache.hc.core5.http.HttpRequestInterceptor` to
+configure `HttpClientBuilder`.

+Note that aborting request is a complex mechanism that relies on setting a "canceled" flag in the request object, and
+actual cancellation will happen only after certain logic responsible for sending the request will check this flag.
+Think
+of it as something similar to "interrupting" a thread in Java: it's not guaranteed that the running task will stop,
+unless certain logic in the flow will check the "interrupted" flag and throw an exception.

 ```
     @Test